[ Printer Friendly Version ] [ Report Abuse ]

 As I was left to my thoughts, Hattie was doing what she thought was a sexy dance in front of me, I wasn't paying any attention to her as she did it.
 It didn't make her look sexy and there was no way I could take her seriously when she was dressed as a cowgirl as when I was little James had a cowboy themed party and nearly all of my aunts were dressed up like cowgirls as was my mother.

 Never again, Hattie does not know she is bringing back weird and disturbing memories for me, especially of my mum and dad.
 What seven year old wants to hear their mother asking their father if he wants her to take him on a ride he'll never forget.
-I shuddered at the memory and changed my thoughts as Hattie went to dance with Mel.
+I shuddered at the memory and changed my thoughts as Hattie stopped grinding near me and went to dance with Mel.

 My thoughts were of Flick, how her blue eyes reminded me of looking into the ocean, her blonde hair that always smells like strawberries because of the shampoo she uses.
 The way she smiles when she's with her friends and family, the sound of her laugh which sounds like an angel.
 There's nothing about her that I don't love.
 Rose keeps telling me there's such a thing as soul mates and she believes she's found hers in Scorpius.

-I can't believe she's made me believe that rubbish but I feel like Flick is my soul mate.
+I can't believe she's made me believe that rubbish, not that I would ever tell her I believe in it.
+But I feel like Flick is my soul mate.
 Like I'm never going to find another one of her ever again, she's one of a kind and I love her for it.
-I love her flaws and I lover her best bits, that girl is always on my mind and just want to be friends again.
+I love her flaws and her best bits, that girl is always on my mind and just want to be friends again.

-I felt a hand in mine and looked up to see Hattie's orange face that looked like it had been attacked by a pack of crayons.
+Feeling a hand slide through mine, I looked up to see Hattie's orange face, which looked like it had been attacked by a pack of crayons.

 "Come dance, Albie," she slurred at me.

 Is she drunk?
 I thought as I allowed her to pull me to the floor.
-I had no idea where Hattie would have gotten the alcohol since we weren't allowed any on school premises and because we have classes tomorrow McGonagall told us there was to be no alcohol.
-I scanned the floor and saw Flick dancing with Aaron, she looked as though she was enjoying herself and I closed the gap between me and Hattie and together we danced.
+I had no idea where Hattie would have gotten the alcohol since we weren't allowed any on school premises.
+Plus we have classes tomorrow and one of the conditions that we had been allowed to throw the party tonight was that Minnie told us there was to be no alcohol.
+I scanned the floor and saw Flick dancing with Aaron, she looked as though she was enjoying herself.
+So I closed the gap between me and Hattie and together we danced, allowing her to grind on me, my thoughts drifting from Flick for the first time that night.

 After we finished Hattie dragged me off out the Hufflepuff common room without so much as a backwards glance.
 Once we were in the corridor Hattie grabbed my hand and guided me towards the portrait of the fruit bowl and she reached out and tickled the pear.
 It giggled before swinging open and we entered.

-As soon as we step foot inside a sea of house elves came over to great us.
+As soon as we stepped foot inside a sea of house elves came over to great us.

 "Master, Albus, what is it we can do for you today?"
 One I recognised as Sockie said.